A retinal blood vessel occlusion, commonly referred to as an ‘eye stroke’ occurs when the blood vessels in the eye become narrowed or blocked.

 Eye stroke symptoms can come on suddenly, or develop gradually over the course of a few hours or even days.

-If you are experiencing any of the following symptoms, contact your eye doctor immediately, even if your symptoms seem to be improving.
+If you are experiencing any of the following symptoms, contact an eye doctor immediately, even if your symptoms seem to be improving.

 Prompt treatment is essential in order to prevent permanent vision loss.